 The competition: founders play a decisive role in the future of our economy.
 That is why the Süddeutsche Zeitung’s Economic Summit will be awarding prizes to the best of them for the third time this year.
-The “Trail Blazers” start-up competition will be open for submissions from 15 May to 31 August.
+The “Trail Blazers” start-up competition was open for submissions from 15 May to 31 August.
 It invites applications from young companies that are older than six months and younger than five years with their headquarters in Germany.

 There are two rounds to the competition.